-For Eco-Challenge 9.0 teams are asked to develop and propose viable, scalable and ready-to-invest solutions in the following three sub-categories:
+In the tenth edition of Eco-Challenge, teams are asked to develop viable, scalable and ready-for-investment solutions to the following challenges:

-Solutions that increase access to nutritious and adequate food and beverages at affordable and healthy prices that positively support the nutrition of low-income populations, especially in rural areas
+Solutions that increase access to information of nutritive and adequate food and beverages at an affordable price.
+These new products will provide a healthy nutrition to low income populations, especially in rural areas.

-Solutions that respond to the fact that the relationship between food and people.
-Involving the protection of the environment, and the development of sustainable ways of producing and consuming food
+Solutions that respond to the fact that a relationship between food and people implies the protection of the environment as well as the development of sustainable ways to produce and consume goods.

-Solutions that reduce gender inequality.
-Particularly by supporting access to the labor market for young people and women, in response to the United Nations Sustainable Development Goals
+Solutions to reduce gender inequality.
+Especially supporting access to the labor market of women, responding to the United Nations Sustainable Development Goals.